 - The child has to identify which word is which and/or produce both words correctly to learn their contrasting features

-Grab some free minimal pairs materials here!
+- Grab some minimal pairs materials here!

 I learned some important take-away messages during my research review that I wanted to share with you.

 - Treating both early and later acquired sounds is effective for treatment; however, treating later acquired sounds first may provide greater, more widespread results.

 - Treating non-stimulable sounds may be more effective and efficient than treating stimulable sounds even though both will work.

 If you would like a FREE phonological processes chart organized by age, just fill out the form below.

 I love it!
 It organizes phonological processes by the age they should disappear.
 It is one page and color coded for easy reference.